theroggy/cropclassification/README.md

 # cropclassification
-Crop classification scripts
+This is a collection of scripts that can help to classify crops using Sentinel data.

-##Installation manual
+## Installation manual

 1. As google earth engine is used to get the Sentinel data for the classification, you will need a google account that has google earth engine access enabled.
 So go to https://earthengine.google.com/ and click "Sign up" at the